XulbuX/Python/Projects/x-convert/README.md

 The program is used to convert one type of code into another type of code.
 Currently, it supports the following conversions:
 * `Laravel Blade` to `Vue.js`

+The command will create a new file with the formatted code inside, in the same directory as the file with the old code.

 ## Running x-convert for the first time